How to find the best tradesmen

 Ask if they can provide a building regulations compliance certificate

 For certain types of work – for example, electrical, plumbing, gas, and replacing windows – you need to get a building regulations compliance certificate from your local authority.
-To quickly see if a piece of work is covered by building regulations use our interactive house.
-The tradesman can provide your certificate if he is a member of a Competent Persons Scheme – a government run accreditation programme – that confirms that the work has been done in line with building regulations.
-Alternatively, you will need to go to your Local Authority Building Control department.
+The tradesperson can provide your certificate if he or she is a member of a Competent Persons Scheme – a government run accreditation programme – that confirms that the work has been done in line with building regulations.
+Alternatively, you will need to go to your Local Authority Building Control department so they can sign off the work.

 Are they registered with a trade body?

 Trade bodies and associations vary enormously in quality.
 Some check up on their members once a year to ensure they are performing to standard.
-Others are less rigorous and tradesmen effectively pay an annual subscription in return for a label that generates false trust.
-Check out whether your tradesman is a member of a trade body and what it means, in our service Check Your Tradesman.
+Others are less rigorous and tradespeople effectively pay an annual subscription in return for a label that generates false trust.
+Check out whether your tradesperson is a member of a trade body and what it means.

 Are they registered with a trading standards scheme?